Tips | Volunteering

 We've all seen the reports, not only about the health implications of COVID-19, but also the effect on international travel.
-It is important to be aware of any travelling and safety restrictions before you consider volunteering abroad.
-Here are some resources:
+It's important to be aware of any travel and safety restrictions before you consider volunteering abroad.

 - What in the World is Going On?
 A guide for Canadians wishing to work, volunteer, or study in other countries

 - The Canadian Guide to Working and Living Overseas